 - The petitioner notifying the other party of their intention to divorce them.
 If you are the petitioner and it is possible, warn your partner of this in advance and let them know your reasons for doing so.
 Legal terminology can sound impersonal and aggressive, and you can help reduce animosity by speaking to them first.
 You can apply for a Court Order for your spouse to pay part of your legal costs if you are divorcing them on the grounds of adultery.

 - The petitioner’s divorce law solicitor will draft the petition that states why they plan to divorce and the proof to support this.
-UK family law states that you must fulfil one of five criteria for your petition to be valid:
+English family law states that you must fulfil one of five criteria for your petition to be valid:

 - That your spouse was sexually and unforgivably unfaithful